yvielcastillejos/Maze_Solver/README.md

 # Maze_Solver_BFSapplication
-served as a quick and easy review of BFS
+served as a quick and easy review of BFS.
+Logic is a bit messy.